 Now, the inspiring Auckland mother is combining her eye for style and passion for mental wellbeing to help others access similar support.

-Louise is the owner of The Collective, a lovingly-curated secondhand fashion, furniture and homeware store in Birkenhead's Highbury Shopping Centre.
-It’s a place you can feel good about entering for several reasons: not only is The Collective an uplifting and colourful space in which to shop, but 50% of all profits go to the Mental Health Foundation.
+Louise is the owner of The Collective, a lovingly-curated secondhand fashion, furniture and homeware store in Birkenhead, Auckland.
+It’s a place you can feel good about entering for several reasons: not only is The Collective an uplifting and colourful space in which to shop, but 50% of the profits on any donated items go to the Mental Health Foundation.

 “Starting The Collective was my way of saying hey, let’s normalise something that is actually normal, let’s encourage people to have authentic conversations, and let’s support the amazing work the Mental Health Foundation is doing,” Louise says.